 2. Notting Hill

 This affluent West London district will make you wish you could move into one of the adorable pastel terraced victorian houses and never leave.
-Wander the streets and take the perfect instagram picture until you get hungry again.
+Wander the streets and take the perfect Instagram picture until you get hungry again.
 I recommend taking a fun photo tour that will show you all the most beautiful places in Notting Hill!

 2. Portabello Road